-When a nail gets caught in the nail gun or strikes an object and diverts, your nail gun can easily jam and no matter what you do, will not shoot nails.
+When a nail gets caught in the nail gun or strikes an object and diverts, your nail gun can easily jam and no matter what you do, the nail gun won’t shoot nails.
 This is one of a bunch of causes you could encounter when troubleshooting problems with your nail gun.

-This page will provide you with all the relevant information on why your nail gun’s not shooting nails and how to troubleshoot nail gun issues you’re inevitably going to run into.
+This page will provide you with all the relevant information on why your nail gun’s not shooting nails and how to troubleshoot the nail gun won’t fire issues if you run into them.

 Table of Contents

 - Nail Gun Not Shooting Nails: Common Problems

 - How to Remove Jammed Nails From a Nail Gun